KananIbadzade/club-instagram-reach/README.md

 # Club Instagram Reach

-Small project to analyze a public Instagram account’s posts and learn what works (best days/hours, caption length, hashtags, engagement).
+project to analyze a public Instagram account’s posts and learn what works (best days/hours, caption length, hashtags, engagement).
 only use **public metadata** (likes, comments, caption, timestamp).